kartha01/IBMPartnerDemo/README.md

 1. From here you can see all vital information at one glance.
   1. Click on *Worker nodes*  This lists out the specifics for each virtual server.
   1. Click *Worker pool*.
 This shows you how many in the pool, flavor, etc  The three dots to the right allow you to delete or resize.
 If you started with three and need more, you can *resize* the worker pool.  up or down.
   1. Click *Access*.
 This is all the tools you will want to access the underlying OpenShift cluster from the command line.
 You can do things from the console, but many folks want to use command line.
 You will need these to provision additional Cloud Pak services.
-Go ahead an download these to your system.
+Go ahead and download these to your system.
 Make sure that the OpenShift Client is the same version as your cluster.